Jesús Permuy: Architecture and urban planning

-His 21st century projects have included leading the effort to establish a memorial to Cuban priest and independence leader Félix Varela at his original tomb in St. Augustine’s Tolomato Cemetery, creating a pilgrimage site for the Cuban diaspora.
+His 21st century projects have included leading the effort to establish a memorial to Cuban priest and independence leader Félix Varela at his original tomb in St. Augustine’s historic Tolomato Cemetery, creating a pilgrimage site for the Cuban diaspora.
 Permuy has also served on several civic and community boards, panels, and committees.
 These included the board of the Miami-Dade Employment and Economic Development Corporation, the Miami Dade County Affordable Housing Advisory Board (AHAB) (2006, 2007), and ten years on the City of Miami's Urban Development Review Board (UDRB) (2008 to 2018) the Latin Community Board.
 Permuy currently serves on the Miami-Dade County Social and Economic Development Council, and is a Principal in the firm Permuy Architecture.

 Human rights activism

 Jesús Permuy has been a prominent figure in spotlighting human rights in Cuba after the Cuban Revolution since emigrating to the United States.
 From 1967 to 2006, Permuy led or represented several international organizations and non-governmental organizations (NGOs) active on the world stage, and partnered with human rights NGOs including Amnesty International, Freedom House, the International Association of Educators for World Peace, and the International Association for the Defense of Religious Liberty.
 His international human rights advocacy included official activities with the United Nations, the United States Congress, the United States Department of State, world leaders, diplomats, military and cultural figures.

 In 1967, Permuy was founder and President of the Washington D.C. delegation of the Christian Democratic Movement of Cuba, also referred to as the Cuban Christian Democrat Movement, an organization Permuy would play a leading role in for decades.
 After returning to Miami from Washington D.C. in the late 1960s, Permuy founded the Center for Human Rights of Miami (also known as the Human Rights Center of Miami) in 1974 and served as its president for over thirty years.
 The center advocated for human rights internationally, helped release Cuban political prisoners, and reconnect emigrating families in Cuba with their relatives in the United States.
 The City of Miami supported the Human Rights Center by offering the use of the newly-established Manuel Artime Community Center as its headquarters.
 In 1978, Permuy secured NGO Consultative Status for Christian Democratic International (CDI) at the United Nations Commission on Human Rights (UNCHR), allowing the Center for Human Rights, through its affiliation with CDI, to present evidence and coordinate efforts with foreign delegations and the international press.
 By the late 1970s Permuy was elected President of the Christian Democratic Movement of Cuba.
-When Permuy began his international diplomatic trips with the Center for Human Rights in the 1970s, he funded his trips through grassroots small donations from the Greater Miami community, including phone-in radio marathons, a tradition that would continue for more then 20 years into the 1990s.
+When Permuy began his international diplomatic trips with the Center for Human Rights in the 1970s, he funded his trips through grassroots small donations from the Greater Miami community, including phone-in radio marathons, a tradition that would continue for more than 20 years into the 1990s.